 - Hospitality: Adjusting our attitude (Current)

 - Hospitality: Healing, changing, and setting boundaries

 In our first post, I shared that the secret to great hospitality is attitude.
-I also briefly touched on our modern obsession with digital media and the new form of “keeping up with the Joneses” via Facebook, Pinterest, Instagram, or whatever medium you frequently use.
+I also briefly touched on our modern obsession with digital media.
+The new form of “keeping up with the Joneses” can be found in Facebook, Pinterest, Instagram, or whatever medium you frequently use.

 Today we are going to delve a little deeper into the concept of hospitality and, specifically, adjusting our attitude.
 Even if you are not an outgoing person, the mere idea of hosting makes you nervous, or you are fairly certain that hospitality is not one of your spiritual gifts, you can still nurture the spirit of hospitality in your heart and home.

 You might be wondering: Why?
 Why should you put the effort into this if it does not come naturally to you?

 Because, according to 1 Peter 4:8-9, hospitality — or “the friendly reception and treatment of guests or strangers” (Dictionary.com) — is part of our Christian duty.
 Let’s read it together: “Above all, keep loving one another earnestly, since love covers a multitude of sins.
 Show hospitality to one another without grumbling.”

 If you find yourself viewing hospitality through a negative lens, then it is time to re-evaluate your understanding of what hospitality is.
 Ask the Lord to help you nurture the correct attitude.